 The Tennessee Department of Human Services explains that child support modification requests are the right of both parents.
 Requests for a review mean an official looks over the original order and circumstance to determine if the requested alterations appropriately reflect changes in the lives of the parents or children.

 Reasons for a modification

 Either parent may request a modification after experiencing something that affects income or expenses.
 A common reason for modification is a change in employment or earnings.
 However, other reasons include new medical needs or care for the child and the birth of a new child.
-For the most part, if the information the court used to initial make the order has altered in any way, then it could be grounds for a modification.
+For the most part, if the information the court used to make the order initially changes in any way, then it could be grounds for a modification.

 Requesting a modification

-A parent may ask for an adjustment in child support any time there is a change in personal circumstances, but a caseworker may not review the case if there is not sufficient evidence of such a change and there has already been a modification within the last two years.
-To result in an alteration of the child support order, a change in circumstances must be significant enough to impact the payments by at least 15%.
+A parent may ask for an adjustment in child support any time there is a change in personal circumstances.
+Still, a caseworker may not review the case if there is not sufficient evidence of such a change and there has already been a modification within the last two years.
+To alter a child support order, the circumstances must be significant enough to impact the payments by at least 15%.

 If the caseworker determines there may be a significant change in the case, then he or she will request that both parents complete an Affidavit of Income and Expenses.
 This provides the information the worker needs to make a proper determination about modifying the order.
 The final review of the case may take place at the Department of Human Services where a caseworker makes the decision or in by a court where a judge makes the determination.